-As the Government's roadmap out of lockdown moves into the next step in May and more restrictions are lifted, we're pleased to resume Campus Tours and welcome you to Leeds Trinity in person this summer.
+As the Government's roadmap moves into the next step and more restrictions are lifted, we're pleased to resume Campus Tours for those interested in joining us on an undergraduate degree in September 2021 and welcome you to Leeds Trinity in person.

 From 19 May 2021, we'll be running three tours a day which will give you the opportunity to see our facilities and on-campus accommodation and you'll be able to speak to our students about life at Leeds Trinity.
 You can find a complete list of dates and times in the booking form below.

 Start your higher education journey with a foundation year.See foundation years